grbeno/sat-images/Readme.md

 ```$ python main.py```

 This is a console program, so you should focus on the command-line instructions.
-The program will continue only after the images have been closed!
+The program will continue only after the image-windows have been closed!